 For example, you might have test data in Watershed that you don’t want to mix with real data in your reports because it would skew results.
 Previously, Advanced Configuration had to be used in order to exclude this data.
 With the new Exclude Filter, you can easily exclude that test data from your reports with a few clicks.

 The Exclude Filter is also useful beyond excluding test data.
 Let’s say you’ve delivered training to the entire organization and want to look at everyone’s results except for managers.
 By using the “not” filter, you can quickly exclude data from manager groups from your reports.

 Where can I get help?

-To learn more about using Exclude Filters in your account, check out Creating Reports Using Explore in the help section.
-Once the feature goes live on August 13, you can start using the Exclude Filters, by going to the filter options in Explore, the Dashboard Quick Filters, or Report Quick Filters in your Watershed Account.
+To learn more about using Exclude Filters in your account, check out Creating Reports Using Report Builder in the help section.
+Start using the Exclude Filters by going to the filter options in Report Builder, the Dashboard Quick Filters, or Report Quick Filters in your Watershed Account.